Australian Passive AMR Surveillance (APAS)

 Sullivan Nicolaides Pathology has also been an important contributor to national passive surveillance through the provision of reports on resistance in isolates referred by hospitals, aged care homes, community and general practices in Queensland and Northern NSW for many years.

-The Commission is continuing to work with states and territories and the private sector to enhance the system’s data representativeness and analytical value.
+A key objective of the Commission is to continue to work with states and territories and the private sector to expand APAS to enhance the system’s data representativeness and analytical value.

 Participants in the APAS